Get expert advice on which tool is best for your needsBook a demo

 - Zoom is the best option for casual, non-business collaboration.

 You can figure out which of these tools works best for you by trying them all.
 Since each comes with a free version, there’s no financial burden to testing each and every one of them if you so desire.
-Let Nimbus Platform be your starting point!
+Let FuseBase be your starting point!

 Collaborate on documents in real time, create tasks and integrate other tools to work in one place.
 Keep in touch with your team through comments, chat or video screen recording.
 And much more!

-The Best Tools for Getting Your Customer to Collaborate With You
+The Best Tools for Getting Customers To Collaborate

 One tool for customer communication is product placement.
 Including your company’s name or products in the background of your social media pictures is an easy way to do product placement outside of work, with minimal effort.
 Another possible tool is setting up social media sweepstakes where anyone can enter to win by sharing the link to the sweepstakes, which would also be sharing the link to your company’s website.
 This could result in your brand being shared online very quickly, as everyone will want to share the link for their chance to win.
 This makes collaborating with your customer very easy as they are willingly, passively collaborating with you by sharing the link to your event and leaving it on their own social media page for all of their followers to see.